actions-workshop/actions-workshop/docs/005-deployment-azure-simple.md

   staging:
     name: Deploy to Staging
-    needs: [ package-and-publish ]
+    needs: [package-and-publish]
     runs-on: ubuntu-latest
+    if: github.event_name == 'push' && github.ref == 'refs/heads/main'
     permissions:
       contents: read
       id-token: write
     environment:
       name: staging
-      url: "https://${{ steps.deploy.outputs.fqdn }}"
+      url: "${{ steps.deploy.outputs.url }}"

     steps:
       - uses: actions/checkout@v2

-      - name: Log into Azure using OIDC
+      - name: Log in to Azure using OIDC
         uses: azure/login@v1
         with:
-          client-id: ${{ secrets.CLIENT_ID }}
-          tenant-id: ${{ secrets.TENANT_ID }}
-          subscription-id: ${{ secrets.SUBSCRIPTION_ID }}
+          creds: '{"clientId":"${{ secrets.AZ_CLIENT_ID }}","clientSecret":"${{ secrets.AZ_CLIENT_SECRET }}","subscriptionId":"${{ secrets.AZ_SUBSCRIPTION_ID }}","tenantId":"${{ secrets.AZ_TENANT_ID }}"}'

       - name: Deploy resources
         uses: azure/arm-deploy@v1
         id: deploy
         with:
           scope: subscription
-          region: eastus
+          region: westeurope
+          deploymentName: ${{ vars.APP_NAME }}-deployment
-          template: ./infra/container-app/main.bicep
+          template: ./infra/main.bicep
-          parameters: "containerImage=${{ needs.package-and-publish.outputs.container }} env=staging"
+          parameters: "containerImage=${{ needs.package-and-publish.outputs.container }} actor=${{ github.actor }} appName=aw-${{ vars.APP_NAME }} repository=${{ github.repository }}"
 ```

 </details>

-The new job performs the following:
+The new job performs the following tasks:

 - Targets an environment named `staging`.
-This is crucial as the federated (OIDC) credential created earlier will only authorize this workflow if the `environment` matches.
+This approach simplifies the process of understanding what is deployed and where.
+It also provides a direct link to the target within GitHub.
-- Determines the URL of the environment by examining the outputs of the `Deploy resources` step, which, in turn, reads the output parameter of the Bicep file.
+- Determines the URL of the environment by examining the outputs from the `Deploy resources` step.
+This step reads the output parameter of the Bicep file.
-- Checks out the code to gain access to the Infrastructure as Code files.
+- Checks out the code to access the Infrastructure as Code files.
-- Logs into Azure using the IDs saved as secrets - no password required!
+- Logs into Azure using the provided secrets from your organization.
-- Invokes the `azure/arm-deploy` Action to deploy the application to Azure, supplying the region, main template, and additional parameters.
+- Invokes the `azure/arm-deploy` action to deploy the application to Azure.
+This is done by passing in the main template and additional parameters, including the `appName` you provided as an Actions variable.

 Commit the file changes to trigger the workflow to run.